Luo teaching

 Luo and the movement he started is considered the most important influence within the Chinese salvationist tradition.
-A wide range of religious groups can be traced to Luo's teachings, their names are numerous and have changed over the centuries.
+A wide range of religious groups such as the Immortal Sect (長生教), Green Lotus Sect (青蓮教), ZhenKong (真空教), Zhaijiao (齋教) and Yiguandao (一貫道) can be traced to Luo's teachings, their names are numerous and have changed over the centuries.
 Some of them have remained close to original Wuweiism as transmitted in Luo's scriptures, while other ones have developed other beliefs only preserving the name of the founding master.

-Types of Luodao, together with other folk religions, have revived rapidly in China since the 1980s, and if conceptualised as a single group today they are said to have more followers than the five state-sanctioned religions counted together.
+Types of Luodao, together with other folk religions, have revived rapidly in China since the 1980s.